rd235/vde_dnsutils/README.md

 bar.hash.mydomain.org has IPv6 address 2001:1000:2000:3000:689c:483e:e381:75cf
 ```

-any fully qualified ending in "hash.mydomain.org" is mapped in a *unique* (except for very very rare hash collisions)
+any fully qualified ending in "hash.mydomain.org" is mapped to a *unique* (except for very very rare hash collisions)
 IPv6 address.

 ## FQDNDHCP